 We are part of the Max Planck Institute for Dynamics and Self-Organization.

-Prof. Dr. Theo Geisel is head of the Department of Nonlinear Dynamics, director at the Max-Planck-Institute for Dynamics and Self-Organization and Professor at the Faculty of Physics at the Georg-August-University Göttingen and heading its Institute for Nonlinear Dynamics.
+Prof. Dr. Theo Geisel is head of the Department of Nonlinear Dynamics, director at the Max-Planck-Institute for Dynamics and Self-Organization and Professor at the Faculty of Physics at the Georg-August-University Göttingen.
 Research conducted in the Department is primarily concerned with the dynamics of complex systems.
 On the one hand we are working on physical problems like transport in nanostructures and quantum chaos.
 On the other hand, applying methods from nonlinear dynamics we study the dynamics of complex biological networks, the spreading of modern epidemics, and many problems in neuroscience that can be addressed by theoretical and computational methods.

 Please follow the links below to obtain details on some of our recent and ongoing research projects and specific groups.